ibericode/mailchimp-for-wordpress/readme.txt

 6. Detailed statistics on which methods are generating the most subscribers. **(Pro Feature)**

 == Changelog ==

+#### 4.1.0 - March 14, 2017

+**Improvements**

+- Updated all JavaScript dependencies in the plugin.
+- Failsafed filter hooks to prevent invalid variable types.
+- Explain that greyed out integrations means that specific plugin is not activated.
+- Conditional form elements now uses event delegation, so it works with forms in [Boxzilla pop-ups](https://boxzillaplugin.com/).
+- Updated language files.

+**Additions**

+- Added support for Ninja Forms 3.
+- Added `mc4wp_integration_show_checkbox` filter.

 #### 4.0.13 - February 8, 2017